Cadienvan/Cadienvan.github.io/src/pages/blog/en/just-dont-be-an-asshole.md

 After years of reading, practicing, and messing up, here's the truth I can't unsee:

 Leadership doesn't come from frameworks.
-It comes from how you see - and treat - people.
+It mostly comes from how you see - and treat - people.

 You can read 200 leadership books.
 You can memorize every model.